-Task 8b - Statewide Selective Traffic Enforcement Project
+Task 6b - Statewide Selective Traffic Enforcement Project

-This task provides funding for a statewide selective traffic enforcement project.
+This task provides fund for a statewide selective traffic enforcement project.
 The primary emphasis will be sustained DWI/DUI enforcement throughout the year.
 A PI&E campaign will supplement enforcement.
 The participating agency will conduct checkpoints and/or saturation patrols on at least four nights during the National impaired driving campaign and will also conduct checkpoints and/or saturation patrols during state impaired driving campaigns this year.

 A media blitz will be associated with the mobilizations and frequent PSAs will be publicized periodically to remind motorists of the increased potential for being stopped and ticketed.
 This approach is designed to condition drivers to be more attentive to their driving responsibilities while traveling in and around the State.
 Vehicles stopped during increased enforcement campaigns will also be monitored for occupant restraint and impaired driving violations.
-Purchase approximately 50 advanced technology in-car video camera-systems to be used to enhance the collection of evidentiary information at traffic stops which will aid in the prosecution of the traffic cases, especially, DWI/DUI.
-Federal-aid Section 410 funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate), applicable fringe benefits, incentives/promotional items, in-state/out of state travel, and portable breath testing devices and state match (approximately \$163,100) will provide for administration, vehicle expense and supplies.
-Section 406 funds will be used to purchase in-car camera systems at a cost not to exceed \$5,100 each.
+Federal-aid Section 410 funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate), applicable fringe benefits, incentives/promotional items, in-state/out of state travel, and portable breath testing devices and state match (approximately \$133,400) will provide for administration, vehicle expense and supplies.

-ARKANSAS STATE POLICE ( K8 ) \$ 489,300 ARKANSAS STATE POLICE (K4AL) \$ 250,000
+ARKANSAS STATE POLICE

+(K8) \$ 400,000

-Task 9 - BAC DataMaster and Blood Testing Training Project
+Task 7 - BAC DataMaster and Blood Testing Training Project